zeltbrennt/adventOfCode2024/README.md

 Regex!
 The `.+?` pattern was key.
 Without, everything between the first "do" and the last "don't" would be removed.

+### Day 04: Ceres Search

+Reimplement the grid again.
+Use OOP to have more expressive code.

 [^aoc]:
 [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.
 Every year since then, beginning on the first day of December, a programming puzzle is published every day for